Social and economic stratification in Appalachia: Gender inequalities

 A coal miner's daughter from Wise County, Va., Selvage has always had a great respect for miners, but when a coal company began blasting off mountaintops in her community, Selvage began working to bring national exposure to mountaintop removal coal mining.

 Projects have been created in rural Appalachia to help women save money, especially for retirement.
 Programs like this aim to help women who have difficulty in raising children and saving money for retirement.
 Some women have saved little for their retirement and risk running out of money.
-Appalachian Savings Project was established to alleviate this risk by recreating saving plans for those self-employed women workers who do not have those plans provided by companies.
+Appalachian Savings Project was established to alleviate this risk by creating saving plans for self-employed women workers who do not have those plans provided by companies.
 This program aims to help the women workers who have children to care for.

 Due to the lagged economic status in Appalachian regions and discrimination, there are an increasing number of women who are getting jobs without comprehensive benefits, such as retirement plans.
 Instead of consumption, it is an investment to have this saving account.
 Many mothers put their children first and will not save money for their retirement until their children are independent and do not need help any more.
 However, this program is encouraging them to save money for their own need instead of their kids'.
 There are also some complaints about the project.
 The two most common complaints are that the women do not have enough time to attend the financial classes and that there is not enough money for them to spare.